ktynski/SimpleUniverse/Theory.md

 φ² - 1 = φ
 ```

-*Step 2:* The integer 7 emerges from the eigenvalue tree φ³ = 2φ + 1 as the minimal coherence-preserving path length between the first and second fermionic generations (Lemma F.2).
+*Step 2:* The integer 7 = 2³ - 1 emerges from Clifford algebra Cl(3) as the number of non-scalar elements (Theorem 1.0.3.1).
+Geometrically, each generation has 7 fermionic degrees of freedom (3 vectors + 3 bivectors + 1 trivector).
+This validates the eigenvalue tree φ³ = 2φ + 1 approach, where "7 path steps" correspond to traversing the 7 Clifford grades (Lemma F.2).

 *Step 3:* The Weinberg angle measures the ratio of SU(2) to U(1)_Y coupling strengths at electroweak symmetry breaking.
 This ratio encodes how gauge mixing is constrained by the generation structure:
 ```